mosa/MOSA-Project/Source/Docs/mosa-project-structure.rst

 Mosa.Korlib
 ***********

 This project is the MOSA implementation of the .NET standard library.
-While it is currently missing a lot of features, it is highly portable and can be used in any project.
-You can also use your own implementation if you want to.
+While it is currently missing a lot of features, it is highly portable and can be used in any project requiring a custom core library.

 ***************
 Mosa.Platform.*